CJW-Rutt/beeboo-site/README.md

 ## Installing Dependencies

-To create this application, we used the following libraries that need to be installed prior to running this application:
+The following dependencies need to be installed:

 - ChartJS